zamfi/cca-programming-electronics-spring-2018/hw/week10.md

 #### Final Project

 Prepare a proposal for your final project.
-If you're not sure what you want to do, [email me] (mailto:jzamfirescupereira@cca.edu) a few thoughts and I'm happy to send you my opinions on what would make a good project.
+If you're not sure what you want to do, [email me](mailto:jzamfirescupereira@cca.edu) a few thoughts and I'm happy to send you my opinions on what would make a good project.

 Some examples of past final projects: